Days

 Louisville Photo Biennial

-Now in our 24th year, we have grown to encompass more than 50 venues, working together to celebrate the medium and art of photography.
-Each gallery, museum, college and cultural organization has its own vision and creates its own programming, assuring a richness and diversity to the exhibits which you will see.
-Our constant goal is to present exhibits which span the range of photographic possibilities, from shows of historic documentation and art to the newest forms of vision and technology.
+Since our beginning in 1999, the Louisville Photo Biennial (LPB) has grown to embrace over 50 venues, working together to celebrate the medium and art of photography.
+Each gallery, museum, college and cultural organization has its own vision and creates its own programming, assuring a richness and diversity to the exhibits you will see.
+Our abiding goal is to present exhibits which span the range of photographic possibilities, from shows of historic documentation and art to the newest forms of vision and technology.

-We have been able to accomplish 24 years of growth through the involvement of our participating venues, the hard work of our dedicated Board of Directors, volunteers, artists and staff, and the generosity of individual patrons and corporate sponsors.
-We invite you all to enjoy the exhibits and programs we are presenting this year, and to support the Louisville Photo Biennial into the future with your attendance, your creativity, and your donations.
+The LPB has been able to accomplish its years of growth through the involvement of our participating venues, the hard work of our dedicated volunteers, artists and staff, and the generosity of individual patrons and corporate sponsors.
+We invite you all to enjoy the exhibits and programs we are presenting this year, and to support the Louisville Photo Biennial into the future with your donations.

 HISTORY